Niels Bohr Institute: Medal of Honour

 in 2010, the year of the 125th anniversary of the birth of Niels Bohr, the institute established the Niels Bohr Institute Medal of Honour.
 It is an annual award for "a particularly outstanding researcher who is working in the spirit of Niels Bohr: International cooperation and the exchange of knowledge".

 The medal is made by Danish sculptor Rikke Raben for the Niels Bohr Institute.
 On the front is a portrait of Niels Bohr, the atom sign and stars.
-The illustration on the back is inspired by a quote from Bohr: What is it that we human beings ultimately depend on?
+The illustration on the back is inspired by a quote from Bohr:

+What is it that we human beings ultimately depend on?
 We depend on our words.
 We are suspended in language.
 Our task is to communicate experience and ideas to others.

-On the back of the medal: Unity of Knowledge – the title of a lecture given by Bohr at Columbia University in 1954.
+On the back of the medal: "Unity of Knowledge" – the title of a lecture given by Bohr at Columbia University in 1954.
 Nosce te ipsum is Latin and means "know thyself".
-This quote originates from the Oracle of Delphi, in the Temple of Apollo in Greece.
+This phrase is a translation of an famous inscription at the Temple of Apollo in Greece.